Gallery Activities

 Recommended for Pre-K and Kindergarten

 This activity is designed to be used in the New England Forests exhibition in conjunction with the Welcome to the Forest Discovery Program, but it can also be used independently.
+Students discover who lives where in the forest as they find and draw plants and animals in the New England Forests exhibition.
 This activity takes between 10 and 30 minutes to complete.

 Museum Safaris